20/122 Multi-agency approaches to tackling illicit tobacco

 Remit of call

 All proposals submitted under this call must fall within the remit of the NIHR Public Health Research (PHR) Programme.
 Please go to the PHR Programme page for details.
-For the evaluation of time sensitive, policy driven, interventions applicants may wish to consider the fast-track work stream.
+For the evaluation of time sensitive, policy driven, interventions applicants may wish to consider the fast-track work stream, also available on the PHR Programme page.

 The PHR Programme funds research to generate evidence to inform the delivery of non-NHS interventions intended to improve the health of the public and reduce inequalities in health.
 Our scope is multi-disciplinary and broad, covering a wide range of interventions that improve public health.